 MetroRail to Dadeland South and take MetroBus 1 to SW 168Street or MetroBus 152 to SW 152 Street, then transfer to one of the IBus stops provided by Palmetto Bay that will drop you off at the Visitor Center parking lot.

 Old Cutler Bike Path is a fully paved bike path, a full 11 miles from Coco Plum Circle, bikers can enjoy the scenery of parks including Matheson Hammock and the Deering Estate.

 15 miles From Downtown Miami – Take I-95 South to South Dixie Highway; continue south to SW 168th Street.
 Turn left and travel east.
 Cross Old Cutler Road and the Visitor’s Center is about ½ block on the right.

 From the Turnpike – Exit SW 152nd Street East (Coral Reef Drive).
 Continue east to Old Cutler Road (about 3 miles).
 Turn right on Old Cutler Road and travel south to SW 168th Street (about 1 mile).
 Turn left and parking and the Main Gate are available on SW 168 Street and 72 Avenue.

 We ask our patrons to join us in the stewardship of Deering Estate in order to protect the natural resources and the historic buildings.

-• No flash photography or portrait photo-shoots are permitted inside the historic houses.
-For personal or professional photo shoots on the grounds of Deering Estate, please obtain a permit wristband upon arrival.
+No flash photography or portrait photo-shoots are permitted inside the historic houses.
+For personal or professional photography or photo shoots on the grounds of Deering Estate, please obtain a permit wristband upon arrival.

 We appreciate your cooperation.